eflautt/ga-data-science/lessons/lesson-12/readme.md

 In the sample tree, if we want to classify a new article, we proceed by first asking - does the article contain word recipe.
 If it doesn't, we can check does the article have a lot of images.
 If it does, 630 / 943 articles are evegreen - so we assign a 0.67 probability to be evergreen.

+**Check**: How do

 ***

 <a name="guided-practice2"></a>
-## Guided Practice: ecision Trees in scikit-learn (60 mins)
+## Guided Practice: Decision Trees in scikit-learn (60 mins)

 #### Training a model in sckit-learn
 > See notebook for code.

+In your groups from earlier, work on evaluating the the decision tree using cross-validation methods.
+What metrics would work best?
+Why?

-**Check:** Each student should evaluate the decision tree model using prior techniques in cross-validation
+**Check:** Are you able to evaluate the decision tree model using cross-validation methods?

 <a name="demo"></a>